-Promoting engagement with parents and carers with wellbeing of children and families parents and carers to build confidence with supporting their child's learning and ensuring well being of families is actively promoted through partnership with the school. engagement of parents.
-Additional resources Contingency fund to ensure disadvantaged children can fully access all areas of education We use some PP funding to ensure that all children in receipt of PP can take part in enrichment activities, including trips and visits that are central to our curriculum delivery.
-Continue with this.
+Development of whole school Pupil Wellbeing policy Attendance Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
+The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
+6 Additional resources Promoting engagement with parents and carers with pupil learning Promoting engagement with parents and carers with wellbeing of children and families We will use a small amount of PP funding to run sessions for parents and carers to build confidence with supporting their child's learning and ensuring well being of families is actively promoted through partnership with the school.
+6 Additional resources Contingency fund to ensure disadvantaged children can fully access all areas of education We use some PP funding to ensure that all children in receipt of PP can take part in enrichment activities, including trips and visits that are central to our curriculum delivery.
 5 Additional resources Contingency fund for acute issues.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
-Continue with this AII
+All

-Total budgeted cost 2021/2022: £47, 669
+Total budgeted cost: £47, 669